Observing cities as a complex system: How to analyse cities using complex systems

-{ New data and models have substantially changed our way of observing the infrastructure in cities as well.
-One interesting dataset comes from a collaborative project called Open Street Map \cite{OpenStreetMap}.
+{ New data and models have also substantially changed how we observe infrastructure in cities.
+One interesting dataset comes from a collaborative project called OpenStreetMap \cite{OpenStreetMap}.
 The project aims to create a free, editable map of the world, built by a community of mappers who contribute data about roads, railway stations, and more.
-The data from Open Street Map is freely available and can be used by anyone for various purposes, including navigation, research, and application development.
-Given its collaborative nature, it has many positive sides, particularly that users maintain it, so it creates an open-access dataset.
+The data from OpenStreetMap is freely available and can be used by anyone for various purposes, including navigation, research, and application development.
+Given its collaborative nature, it has many benefits, particularly because users maintain it, creating an open-access dataset.
 However, it also has some negative aspects, particularly that not all roads or infrastructure have been mapped and that nobody can confirm whether the infrastructure is still there after it has been added \cite{prieto2022constructing}. }

-{ Besides road infrastructure, it is now possible to analyse the location and footprint of all buildings in many regions of the world \cite{sirko2021continental, milojevic2023eubucco}.
-Obtaining data corresponding to millions of buildings requires AI tools, high-resolution satellite imagery, internet capacity for sharing massive amounts of data, and computing power to process more than 1.8 billion building detections.
+{ Beyond road infrastructure, it is now possible to analyse the locations and footprints of all buildings in many regions of the world \cite{sirko2021continental, milojevic2023eubucco}.
+Obtaining data for millions of buildings requires AI tools, high-resolution satellite imagery, internet bandwidth to share massive amounts of data, and computing power to process more than 1.8 billion building detections.
 For many limitations, this was an impossible task just a few years ago.
-Further, building data can be combined with other novel sources, such as precipitation, solar radiation, wind speed and other climatic variables and terrain attributes to model correlations between human settlements and weather \cite{fick2017worldclim, sirko2021continental, esch2022world, NASAJPL2020}. }
+Further, building data can be combined with other novel sources, such as precipitation, solar radiation, wind speed, and other climatic variables and terrain attributes to model correlations between human settlements and weather \cite{fick2017worldclim, sirko2021continental, esch2022world, NASAJPL2020}. }